Israeli documentary wins Emmy

 The movie examines the controversial world of exotic animal hunting, where customers invest a fortune to enrich their private collection with trophies made from zebras, lions and rhinos, or use the animals’ bodies as raw material to trade.
 The film also raises a controversial subject, discussing whether it is possible that the continued existence of this industry may ensure the survival of endangered species.

-Another Israeli film, The Oslo Diaries by Mor Loushy & Daniel Sivan, was nominated in the Outstanding Historical Documentary category but lost to King in the Wilderness, a documentary about Martin Luther King Jr.
+Another Israeli film, The Oslo Diaries, by Mor Loushy and Daniel Sivan, was nominated in the Outstanding Historical Documentary category but lost to King in the Wilderness, a documentary about Martin Luther King Jr.

+YES has won two previous Emmy documentary awards: for Google Baby in the Outstanding Science and Technology Programming category in 2011; and Forever Pure, about the extremist fans of the Beitar Jerusalem soccer team in Outstanding Politics and Government Documentary in 2018.
+One of Schwarz’s previous films, Aida’s Secrets, won the Audience Award at the Docaviv Film Festival.

 var cont = `Join Jerusalem Post Premium Plus now for just $5 and upgrade your experience with an ads-free website and exclusive content.
 Click here>>